na-stewart/GrooveBot/README.md

 GrooveBot is a bot specially coded for the r/Animusic Discord server.
 Some of Groovebot's unique features include album creation, abbreviation creation, neuropol parsing, join and leave messages, and can play music within voice channels.

+Currently, all data is stored locally on a SQLite database.
+A pre-populated database file is included with this repository.
+Use .help for user commands and .adminhelp for admin commands.

 ## Images

 ![alt text](https://github.com/sunset-developer/GrooveBot/blob/master/images/groovebot1.png)